- This event has passed.

 Bach at Noon September

-We return to Central Moravian Church in downtown Bethlehem to tape our Bach at Noon concerts for the fall season.
+We are delighted to return to Central Moravian Church in downtown Bethlehem to present the first of our Bach at Noon concerts for the 2021 fall season.

 We hope you enjoy this gift of spiritual and musical refreshment from the Bach Choir of Bethlehem!

 To read / print the program, CLICK HERE.

 Click on the titles below to reach our Bach 101 page and learn more about these compositions!

 Rob Skoniczin, trumpet